 The upper reaches of Rio Tinto are characterized by the activities of Minas de Riotinto.
 Particularly while the mine was flourishing in the 19th century the whole landscape was being remodeled as a consequence of the opencast mining.
 A railway line was built from Minas de Riotinto to Huelva to transport the ore to the Harbour of Huelva, the small town of Minas de Riotinto was moved several times to make room for new pits and new mountains were being piled up with the waste material from the pits.

-Even today only parts of the terrain are accessible.
+So even today only parts of the terrain are accessible.
 There are still many old mining buildings in danger of collapsing, parts of the old railway line and loading stations and numerous rusty locomotives and wagons left to themselves.
 Time and again roads shown on Google maps end in front of a big steel door.
 Further south it’s easier to move along the river because a new hiking and biking trail has been built to enforce tourism in this underdeveloped area.

 Datenschutzerklärung | Impressum | © Annette Webersinke